The Barking Lot

 Fleas, Mange or Mites

 If parasites are constantly biting your dog it’s not unlikely he/she will develop an allergic reaction that results in dry and irritated skin.
 Fleas tend to congregate around the back and tail area, while mites are associated with dandruff and scaly skin.
 Ear mites might be to blame if your dog shakes his head around a lot.
-Mange typically causes hair loss, scabs and sores.
+Mange typically causes hair loss, scabs, and sores.

 Thyroid disease is an example of a more serious underlying condition that can dry out your dog’s skin due to a lack of essential hormones.
-Other signs of thyroid disease include lethargy, weight gain, changes in behavior, dull coat, excessive shedding, and thickening of skin.
+Other signs of thyroid disease include lethargy, weight gain, changes in behavior, dull coat, excessive shedding, and thickening of the skin.
 If your dog’s skin condition does not clear up, it’s important to visit the vet so you can rule out any underlying conditions that require medication.

 How to Naturally Soothe & Heal Dry Dog Skin

 The goal is to soothe irritation while healing underlying infections, cuts or sores.
 Your dog’s skin needs something that:

 - Addresses bacterial, yeast or fungal infections

 - Provides a protective barrier against the elements so the skin can heal